Sangju: Judicial

-The regional court of Sangju oversees local courts in Mungyeong City and Yecheon County, in addition to Sangju.
+The regional court of Sangju oversees local courts in Mungyeong and Yecheon County, in addition to Sangju.
 It reports to the provincial court in Daegu.

 Economy

 The economy of Sangju is traditionally agricultural.
 Agriculture remains an important sector, as 40% of the city's residents are engaged in farming.
 Sangju has the largest number of farming households of any district in South Korea, and the most agricultural land of any district in North Gyeongsang.

 The area has been famed for sericulture (silk production) since Silla times.
 Currently 243000 m2 of land are engaged in silk production, bringing in about 434 million won annually.
 In addition, numerous other cash crops are farmed in the area.
 The most important agricultural product is rice, in the production of which Sangju is 7th in the country, with 169.13 km2 in production yielding 162.9 billion won.
 Other important products include grapes, apples, pears, and cucumbers.

 Sangju today is an important regional center of industry and commerce as well, exerting a significant economic effect on neighboring areas.
 This is facilitated by its strong transit connections (see Transportation, below).
-Also, Sangju tries to keep up agaricultural section with some specialized produces such as dried persimmon and fruits raised in high altitude.
+Also, Sangju tries to keep up agricultural section with some specialized and traditional products such as dried persimmon and fruits raised in high altitude.

 Divisions

 Sangju is divided into one eup, seventeen myeon, and six dongs.
 These 24 primary divisions are made up of 361 ri.

 The lone eup is Hamchang, on the city's northern border with Mungyeong.

 From west to east along the city's northern border, the myeon are Hwabuk-myeon, Oeseo-myeon, Euncheok-myeon, and Ian-myeon which adjoins Hamchang-eup.
 From north to south along the western border are Sabeol-myeon, Jungdong-myeon, and Nakdong-myeon.
 From east to west along the southern border are Cheongni-myeon, Gongseong-myeon, Modong-myeon, and Moseo-myeon in the southwest corner.
 Along the central western border lie Hwadong-myeon and Hwanam-myeon.
 In addition, the interior of the city includes Hwaseo-myeon, Gonggeom-myeon, Naeseo-myeon and Oenam-myeon.

-The dongs are clustered around the city center, and from 1986 to 1995 they made up all of Sangju City (see "History, above).
+The dongs are clustered around the city center, and from 1986 to 1995 they made up all of Sangju (see "History, above).
 They are Bukmun-dong in the northern part of town, Gyerim-dong in the northeast, Dongmun-dong to the east, Dongseong-dong to the southeast, Sinheung-dong to the south, and Namwon-dong to the west.
 Namwon-dong is the most populous, with 13,334 registered residents (2002).